Roger Moore as James Bond, debonair British secret agent

 Despite today being April 1st, this post isn’t timed to be an April Fool’s Day post; instead, BAMF Style is celebrating the return of Archer last night by analyzing the “tactileneck” that started it all – Roger Moore’s all-black assault attire in Live and Let Die.

-the love of his life his temporary lust object is kidnapped in keeping with the movie’s rampant polyester-flavored blend of racism and sexism, James Bond packs some heavy heat to return to Jamaica San Monique and retrieve her… mostly so he can have someone to have sex with during his return trip.
+the love of his life his temporary lust object is kidnapped, James Bond packs some heavy heat to return to Jamaica San Monique and retrieve her… mostly so he can have someone to have sex with during his return trip.

-Bond manages to really bungle things up and, although he lands a henchman in a coffin of poisonous snakes, he gets captured right alongside of Solitaire.The 1954 Fleming novel from which this took its title then saw Bond and Solitaire horrendously tied to the back of his yacht and dragged through coral reef into shark-infested waters, which is admitted a pretty badass way to be tortured.
-Unfortunately, this was shelved in favor of a more budget-friendly version that finds Bond and Solitaire tied up together to a slow… a very slow… device that would lower them into a shark tank.
+Bond manages to really bungle things up and, although he lands a henchman in a coffin of poisonous snakes, he gets captured right alongside of Solitaire.The 1954 Fleming novel from which this took its title then saw Bond and Solitaire horrendously tied to the back of his yacht and dragged through coral reef into shark-infested waters, though this was shelved in favor of a more budget-friendly version that finds Bond and Solitaire tied up together to a slow… a very slow… device that would lower them into a shark tank.
 The lowering process gives Bond time to activate the buzz saw on his Rolex (although he probably would’ve had time to chew through it then read a few passages of Ulysses) and escape.
 This is the stereotypical unnecessarily slow-and-escapable torture that would give Austin Powers so much fodder to mock decades later, right down to Dr. Kananga’s smug insistence on laying out every detail of his evil plan, even saying “Let me show you exactly how it works.”